fa2k/raredisease-configs/README.md

 The sites files are used to create the combined gnomad vcf file:

     gnomad.genomes.v3.1.2.sites.af.vcf.bgz

+The script `make-gnomad-af-file.sh` does this job - but don't expect it to work without some hassle.
+It's a big processing job, and it's done once and not tested again.

 Gnomad mitochondrial data file is tiny and doesn't need to be reformatted.
 It is used by vcfanno.
 Downloaded from: